 curl is the command to go and fetch the script. https://install.meteor.com is the URL/location of the script, and

-The key thing we're looking for in the preceding installation text is the location of Meteor:
+The key thing that we're looking for in the preceding installation text is the launcher script location:

-This location will vary depending on if you're running this in Linux or Mac OS X, but it puts Meteor into a location where you can then access the Meteor script from anywhere else.
+This location could vary depending on whether you're running this script in Linux or Mac OS X, but it puts Meteor into a location where you can then access the Meteor script from anywhere else.
 This will become important in a minute.
 For now, let's see what kind of friendly message we get when the Meteor installation is finished:

-You should bookmark http://docs.meteor.com as an invaluable reference moving forward.
+You should bookmark http://docs.meteor.com, an invaluable reference moving forward.

-todos example is the closest fit, so we'll go ahead and build off of that example.
-We'll be using the command line again, so awesome news if you still have it open!
-If not, open a terminal window, and follow these steps.
+leaderboard example.
+We'll be using the command line again.
+This is awesome news if you still have it open!
+If not, open a terminal window and follow these steps.

 $ mkdir ~/Documents/Meteor

 Now, we need to get to that directory.
 Use the following command: